-For 2021/22 to 2023/24 combined, the percentage of Year R children living with severe obesity varies across Hull's eight Family Hub Clusters from 3.0% to 5.5%.
-The prevalence in Parks is statistically significantly higher than the Hull average, and as a result there is a statistically significant difference in the prevalence among the eight Family Hub Clusters.
+For 2021/22 to 2023/24 combined, the percentage of Year R children living with severe obesity varies across Hull's eight Family Hub Clusters from 2.9% to 5.1%.

+Whilst the prevalence in Parks is not statistically significantly higher than the Hull average, it is statistically significant different from the average of all the other Family Hub Clusters combined.